 Darlie Routier had a detailed story about a man that broke into her home and stabbed her sons to death.
-Then cops found disturbing clues that ultimately put her on death row for the crime.
+Then cops found disturbing clues that ultimately put her on death row.

 In the early morning hours of June 6, 1996, 911 dispatchers in Rowlett, Texas received a panicked call from 26-year-old Darlie Routier.
 She claimed that an intruder had broken into her home and stabbed her two sons, Devon and Damon, as well as herself.
 Her other child, an infant named Drake, was upstairs asleep with her husband Darin and both were unharmed.